hivan001/Google-Data-Analytics-Project/README.md

+## How to View This Project
+1. Read the remainder of this "README" file for a summary of the task and analysis
+2. View the SQL code used in the analysis above by clicking on the files titled "google_data_daily_activity_script.sql" and "google_data_weight_info_scriptsql.sql"
+3. View the visualization of the data by clicking on the file titled "Data_visualization.html".

 # Bellabeat Data Analytics Project

 ## An evaluation of FitBit data to produce useful marketing insights of calorie loss in participants